 - In your food processor shred the carrots.
 Remove the shredding disc and add the chopping blades.

-- Add sugar, egg, butter, vanilla extract, ginger and process for a few seconds.
+- Add cooked oatmeal, flour, baking powder, sugar, egg, butter, vanilla extract, ginger, and salt and process for a few seconds.

-- Bake for 40 to 45 minutes or until a skewer inserted in the center comes out clean.
+- Bake the oatmeal cake for 40 to 45 minutes or until a skewer inserted in the center comes out clean.
 Let cool 10 minutes before removing from baking pan.
+Serve with yogurt or whipped cream.

 - Skip the carrots and the ginger and add one medium apple (peeled and grated), 75 g / 2.6 oz. hazelnuts, (roasted and ground) and 1/2 tsp cinnamon (ground).